Ranking the Best Combat Sports Knockouts from June

 The combination was more that just one strike that managed to get through defenses.
 It was a real demonstration of technical ability.
 It is the kind of knockout fighters hope they can achieve.
 A big 1-2 that ends the bout through clean technique.

-The violent finish earned Grant a UFC contract and finishes as the shows best KO in June.
+The violent finish earned Grant a UFC contract and finishes as the show's best KO in June.

 3. Yukinori Ogasawara def.
 Rui Botelho (ONE Pinnacle of Power, June 23)